ByAliaksandr/single-page-app/README.md

 # SinglePageApp

 This project is a single page app with a sign-up form.
-The form has 4 fields first name, last name, email and password.
+The form has 4 fields: first name, last name, email and password.
 All fields are required.

 Password validation supports

 - a minimum of eight characters
-- lower and uppercase letters
+- presence of lower and uppercase letters
 - do not contain the user’s first or last name

 Email validation is a standard angular forms email validator.
 Please check the link below for more details.